-- A minimum of 36 credit hours of 300- or 400-level courses (transfer hour equivalency will be determined on an individual basis) - A minimum of 48 credit hours that contribute to an undergraduate degree completed at the college - A career GPA ≥ 2.0 - Completion of ≥ 120 credit hours - Completion of two writing intensive courses - Completion of all general education requirements including coursework in the following knowledge domains: - o Written communication (6 Cr.) - o Oral communication (3 Cr.)-Mathematical Sciences (3 Cr.) - o Natural Sciences (6 Cr.) - Humanities and Fine Arts (9 Cr., from at least two different disciplines, with a limit of 3 Cr. of performance courses) - o Social and Behavioral Sciences (6 Cr.)
+- Completion of all general education requirements including coursework in the following knowledge domains: - Written communication (6 Cr.) - Oral communication (3 Cr.)-Mathematical Sciences (3 Cr.) - Natural Sciences (6 Cr.) - Humanities and Fine Arts (9 Cr., from at least two different disciplines, with a limit of 3 Cr. of performance courses) - Social and Behavioral Sciences (6 Cr.) - A minimum of 36 credit hours of 300- or 400-level courses (transfer hour equivalency will be determined on an individual basis) - Completion of two writing intensive courses - A minimum of 48 credit hours that contribute to an undergraduate degree completed at the college - Completion of $\geq$ 120 credit hours - A career GPA ≥ 2.0